 8-As a leftie, I HATE THIS HOLE!!
 A dogleg left hole.
 Some trees on the right, a NASTY drop off with thick scrub to the left.

 9-My favorite.
 Lefties-throw through the 2 trees on the left.
 Your curve will take you perfectly towards the basket.
 Righties-good luck!
 Tee pad is above the hole.
 Throw across the creek to a basket guarded by a retaining wall.

 10-Elevated Basket and tee.
 Drop-off in the middle that floods when it rains.
-I usually do a tomahawk here.
 Has a bench.
 The "victory trail" is to the right.
 (I took this for the first time (12-28-13 YAY)

 11-Another uphill shot into the woods with an "S" to it.
 Lots of trees and rough!

 12-If there are people ahead of you, be careful walking to the tee.
 It starts in the woods.
 Tight launch chute to a field with a few evergreens in it.
 There is some deeper rough to the left which is OB (and about 2-3' tall) The basket is tucked in behind to the right of the opening in the trees.
 It is usually swampy near the basket.
 Has a bench.

 13-Another tough leftie hole.
 Thick trees on the left, fairly open on the right.
 The basket is PAST the first clearing you come to.

 14-Beautiful, wide open hole.
 Go big!

 15-Thick trees and scrub on both sides of the fairway.
 Trees in the middle.
 Basket is up on the right.
 Has a bench.

 16-Another great leftie hole.
 Elevated tee.
 Curves perfectly to the right.
 Beware of the creek on the left.
 Also watch out for said poison tipped, heat seeking thorns on the left.

 17-Mostly straight.
 Trees on the right, tall rough on the left.
 The basket is up on the side of the hill to the right.